 - UK Bank Transfer

-Firstly, enter ‘Easyjet’ into the search box at the top of the page.
+Firstly, enter ‘Easyjet’ into the search box at the top of your broker’s dashboard.

-Then, you need to enter the amount that you wish to invest in Easyjet.
-Remember, eToro functions in USD, and not GBP.
-Finally, click on the ‘Open Trade’ button to complete your Easyjet share purchase!
+An order box should then appear, where you need to enter the amount that you wish to invest in Easyjet.
+Some brokers may function in USD, and not GBP, so keep this in mind.
+Finally, confirm the position to complete your Easyjet share purchase.

-Note: If you are buying Easyjet shares outside of standard market hours (8.00 am to 4.30 pm, UK Time), you will need to click on ‘Set Order’.
-Your share purchased will then be completed when the markets open.
+Note: If you are buying Easyjet shares outside of standard market hours (8.00 am to 4.30 pm, UK Time), you will need to set the order for later.
+Your share purchase will then be completed when the markets open.

-In summary, many investors will be steering well clear of airline shares like Easyjet.
-After all, the global travel industry is unlikely to return to pre-COV-19 levels for some time.
-But, if you believe that this will eventually be the case, then you stand the chance to buy Easyjet shares at a major discount.
-On top of this, you also stand the chance to benefit from ongoing dividends, as Easyjet is yet to put a suspension in place.
+In summary, the global travel industry is unlikely to return to pre-COV-19 levels for some time.
+However, if you believe that this will eventually be the case, then you may wish to gain exposure to the broader sector.